 There is also a social component.
 The mixed-age grouping is not accidental.
 Each child benefits from being exposed to those who are older, and younger, than they are.
 The younger children have role models to look up to from the very first day of class.
 They quickly learn how to behave and what is acceptable from watching the older children.
 They also see the older children working on the more advanced material, which piques their interest and curiosity.
 The older children, in turn, benefit from being mentors to the younger ones.
 One of the best ways to internalise knowledge is to explain it to others, and often an older child will help teach certain concepts to a younger child.
 The oldest children in the classroom naturally take on a position of leadership, which has been modelled for them by the children before them.
 This opportunity to lead can be a huge pay-off for many children and helps them build confidence and self-esteem.

 Preschool Fee: $130 per day (less any eligible rebate).
 Please contact us to discuss the discounted weekly rate.

 Fees are payable fortnightly in advance via direct debit.
 Fees apply for 48 weeks of the year for all days booked including public holidays and sick days.

 Discounts are provided for sessions booked on a public holiday.
 Sessions cannot be made up if not attended.

 Northwest Montessori Preschool Annual Family Levy

 The Annual Family Levy Fee, $700, covers the membership to the Montessori Australia Foundation (MAF).
 Each family is required to be a member of the Montessori Australia Foundation.
 Membership entitlements include newsletter, magazine and other publications.
-This annual family levy is non-refundable and due by 16th February, 2019 or if by agreement with your term tuition fee payment.

 10% Sibling Discount